Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Related Work

 \subsection{Wearable sensor-based solution}

-To implement continuous high-fidelity hand tracking, wearables are considered one of the most promising solutions.
-Rings and wristbands like AuraRing~\cite{parizi2019auraring} and SoundTrack~\cite{zhang2017soundtrak} can continuously track hand and finger motion using magnetic or acoustic sensors.
+To implement high-fidelity hand tracking, wearables are considered one of the most promising solutions.
+Rings and wristbands, like AuraRing~\cite{parizi2019auraring} and SoundTrack~\cite{zhang2017soundtrak}, can continuously track hand and finger motion using magnetic or acoustic sensors.
 But only the index finger with the ring on is tracked.
-FingerTrack\cite{hu2020fingertrak} tracks multiple keypoints using a wristband with miniature thermal cameras. sEMG wristbands~\cite{quivira2018translating, sosin2018continuous, metawrist} can continuously track pre-defined gesture sequences.
+FingerTrack\cite{hu2020fingertrak} tracks multiple key points using a wristband with miniature thermal cameras.
+EMG wristbands~\cite{quivira2018translating, sosin2018continuous, metawrist, liu2021wr} can continuously track pre-defined gesture sequences.
+Apple added gesture control in their latest Apple Watch, but it only uses IMU to recognize two simple gestures, i.e. pinch and clench.
 Meta\cite{metaglove} and CyberGlove\cite{cyberglove} build gloves for articulated tracking and haptics.
 Nevertheless, in general, the wearables are cumbersome and user needs to wear them on and off in between other daily activities.